Aggressive panhandling: Aggressive panhandling in US law

 The definition of aggressive panhandling is given by city and county ordinances as well as state statutes.

 For example, according to the Bloomington, Indiana website, panhandling is "a growing social and public safety concern faced by cities of all sizes, including Bloomington.
 Many panhandlers passively ask for money or hold a sign.
 Others are much more aggressive, making noise, sometimes repeated demands and choose to solicit in places that are particularly intimidating such as near automated teller machines, in a restroom or near your car.
 This is considered aggressive panhandling and in Indiana it is against the law."

 Constitutional lawyers, including but not limited to the American Civil Liberties Union, have secured a series of court decisions confirming their view that the First Amendment of the United States Constitution protects activities which some local ordinances have attempted to proscribe as illegal panhandling.
 In response, many jurisdictions have responded by narrowing the definition of illegal panhandling.
 The generally accepted terminology is to denominate such activity as aggressive panhandling.

-In 1991 and 1992, federal courts overturned New York and California state laws that made aggressive panhandling illegal.
-It was observed that "Groups and individuals all over the United States engage in highly public fundraising for all sorts of causes and charities."

 Restrictions defining solicitation or panhandling as aggressive regard both manner and context.
 A typical ordinance is one from Longview, Washington:

 9.23.030 Place of panhandling – Violation.

 It shall be unlawful for any person to panhandle when the person solicited is in any of the following places within the city limits of Longview, Washington: